 “We need to see where things land and work with what we have.
 Traditionally, agriculture as a whole tends to have the ear of a conservative legislature,” said Gray, who formerly served as the executive director of the Michigan Christmas Tree Association.
 “Although our proposals may not line up with the oratory of the incoming administration, there is a good chance that, as an industry, we will have their ear.
 We will hopefully have a good chance to make substantive progress.”

 The Trump administration gave voice to some hardline voices in migrant labor policy circles.

 Kris Kobach, secretary of state of Kansas, serves as Trump’s immigration advisor and is the architect of many hostile labor laws in his home state.
-Sen. Jeff Sessions (R-Ala.)—whom Trump has nominated for the attorney general post—has spent many speeches advocating for hardline E-Verification policies that could heavily restrict the ability of farmers to hire migrants.
+Sen. Jeff Sessions, R-Ala.,—whom Trump has nominated for the attorney general post—has delivered many speeches advocating for hardline E-Verification policies that could heavily restrict the ability of farmers to hire migrants.